-- Parents and carers are asked to ring the school absence line in the morning of the first day of any absence, and to follow this up with a letter confirming the reason when the student returns to school. - Students who repeatedly fail to respond to their tutor's direction to bring in a letter giving reasons for absence can expect to face a sanction as a consequence. - Students caught avoiding lessons or playing truant can be put on Head of Year [HoY] attendance report and will be issued with a Saturday morning detention. - Students who display persistent absence will be discussed by the HoY and the School Attendance Officer and may be formally referred to the Attendance Improvement Officer.
-In some cases, the AIO or the school may decide to issue the parents with a penalty notice provided the full agreement of the Deputy Headteacher responsible has been granted in each individual case.
+- Parents and carers are asked to email absence@roundwoodpark.co.uk or ring the school absence line in the morning of the first day of any absence, to provide a clear reason why their child is not attending school. - Students caught avoiding lessons or playing truant can be put on Head of Year [HoY] attendance report and will be issued with a Saturday morning detention, although in aggravated circumstances where this is repeated behaviour or represents a significant safeguarding issue for the school, a higher consequence of internal isolation or suspension. - Students who display persistent absence will be discussed by the HoY and the School Attendance Officer and may be formally referred to the Local Authority Attendance Officer [LAAO].
+In some cases, the LAAO or the school may decide to issue the parents with a penalty notice provided the full agreement of the Deputy Headteacher responsible has been granted in each individual case.